 The Financial Accounting Standards Board (FASB) approved a new revenue recognition standard, Accounting Standards Codification Topic 606, Revenue from Contracts with Customers (“ASC 606” or the “revenue recognition standard”).
 The revenue recognition standard applies to most organizations and businesses, including condominium and homeowner associations, because an Association’s relationship with its members generally meets the definition of a contract with a customer.
-For calendar year-end Associations, their 2019 financials likely will reflect a significant change in financial statement presentation and disclosures.
+Going forward, associations’ financials likely will reflect a significant change in financial statement presentation and disclosures.

 The revenue recognition standard enhances financial statement usefulness by: